After Iran deal, U.S. companies face being left out in cold

 Some of the most influential business lobby groups have been largely muted on Iran, in contrast to their more active role in pressing for an easing of sanctions against Cuba and Russia.

-Business Roundtable, made up of chief executives of the largest U.S. firms, including Boeing and Exxon Mobil Corp., told Reuters they have not been involved in the Iran issue.
+Business Roundtable, made up of chief executives of the largest U.S. firms, including Boeing and Exxon Mobil Corp.
+(XOM.N), told Reuters they have not been involved in the Iran issue.
 The Chamber of Commerce, National Association of Manufacturers, and National Retail Federation did not respond to requests for comment.

 In the global race to tap Iran’s vast energy resources, U.S. companies have already gotten off to a slow start.
 Iranian officials estimate the country needs $230 billion of investment in the petroleum sector alone, to upgrade its aging energy infrastructure and expand oil and gas production.